Turf Protection Market Size and Share

 Turf Protection Market Analysis by Mordor Intelligence

-The turf protection market size is estimated at USD 8.7 billion in 2025 and is projected to reach USD 12.4 billion by 2030, representing a 7.3% CAGR over the forecast period.
+The turf protection market size was valued at USD 8.7 billion in 2025 and estimated to grow from USD 9.29 billion in 2026 to reach USD 12.91 billion by 2031, at a CAGR of 6.79% during the forecast period (2026-2031).
 This expansion reflects accelerating investment in golf courses, professional sports venues, and high-end residential landscapes that demand resilient, visually appealing playing and leisure surfaces.
 Rising climate volatility, stricter player-safety standards, and the shift toward integrated pest management programs are driving demand for advanced fungicides, biostimulants, and precision application technologies.
 Biological products are experiencing double-digit growth as regulators scrutinize synthetic chemistries and owners seek to reduce their environmental footprints.
 The top five suppliers account for the majority share of global revenue, with Syngenta accounting for the highest share, followed by Bayer CropScience.
 However, fragmentation still enables regional specialists to penetrate niches such as biostimulants and precision-sensor packages.
 North America maintains its leadership due to a mature sports infrastructure and high household spending on lawn care, while the Asia-Pacific region logs the fastest gains as urbanization and mega-facility construction spur incremental demand.

 Key Report Takeaways